wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [181]

-12 And he sent out one of his brave captains, whose name was Coffee, with a strong band ; even nine hundred mighty horsemen:
+12 And he sent out one of his brave captains, whose name was Coffee, with a strong band ; even nine hundred mighty horsemen :

-13 Now these were the valiant husbandmen of Georgia and the back-woods of Tennessee ; their horses were fleet as the roebuck ; their weapons of war were certain death.
+13 Now these were the valiant husbandmen of Georgia and the back-woods of Tennessee ; their horses were fleet as the roe-buck ; their weapons of war were certain death.

 14 So they went forth against a town of the savages called Tallushatches, on the second day of the eleventh month.